 Here are some of the pros and cons of using vertical videos, which might help you know when to shoot vertical videos.

-If you’re producing a short video, vertical orientation may be best to keep the viewer’s attention and ensure they see as much as possible of your product, the people in the video, and hear your story.
+If you're producing a short video, vertical orientation may be best to keep the viewer's attention and ensure they see as much as possible of your product, and the people in the video, and hear your story.

 For a longer video, however, horizontal clips encourage people to rotate their phone and enjoy it on as large a canvas as possible.